 (3) Changed conditions.
 Whether, and the extent to which, land use and development conditions have changed since the Comprehensive Plan's effective date and whether such conditions support or work against the proposed change.

-The Comprehensive Plan was adopted on March 5, 2013 and became effective on May 2, course and planned development uses as a special exception (similar to a conditional use).
-The maximum height restriction was 40 feet.
+The Comprehensive Plan was adopted on March 5, 2013 and became effective on May 2, 2013.
+Prior to the new Future Land Use Map the property was zoned R-1B, which allowed medium density residential uses as-of-right and allowed institutional, public utility, golf course and planned development uses as a special exception (similar to a conditional use)..
 While land use and development conditions have not changed since the effective date of the 2013 Comprehensive Plan, the Plan does have policies that support expanding opportunities for a range of housing types, inclusive of apartments, townhouses, efficiencies, and single room occupancies.